The BedJet promises to both cool or warm your bed as the seasons and your temperature needs change.

 The manufacturers claim the BedJet has the highest level of safety for an air heating device.
 The ceramic stone doesn’t get hot enough to cause problems, the casing is cool to touch and there are no wires in your bed.

 There are also several auto shut-off features which add an extra layer of safety; the turbo heat, for example, can only be used for 5 minutes in every 30.

 The App features

-Both the remote and the App let you adjust the airflow.
-But the App let’s you adjust both the flow and the temperature, which is helpful for finding the best combination.
+Both the remote and the App allow you to quickly adjust the airflow.
+But the App also lets you adjust both the flow and the exact temperature, which is helpful for finding the best combination.